 Kefir Recipes: A Delicious Introduction to Fermented Dairy

 Within the past few years, scientists have praised this ancient fermented drink for its beneficial probiotic properties and for its high content of functional organic substances.
-Originating from the Balkans in Eastern Europe and in the Caucasus, we still enjoy drinking kefir today because of its distinct taste, rich nutrient profile, and antioxidant, anti-inflammatory, antifungal, antibacterial, and antitumor benefits.1 In 2015, Iranian scientists also explored kefir’s ability to address the global health epidemic of diabetes.2
+Originating from the Balkans in Eastern Europe and in the Caucasus, we still enjoy drinking kefir today because of its distinct taste, rich nutrient profile, and possible antioxidant, anti-inflammatory, antifungal, antibacterial, and antitumor benefits.1 In 2015, Iranian scientists also explored kefir’s ability to address the global health epidemic of diabetes.2

 Making basic kefir at home, using the Body Ecology Kefir Starter, makes for a nourishing and refreshing snack, but there’s so much more that you can do with this ancient health drink.
 Some of our favorite healing recipes include using kefir in salad dressing, smoothies, key lime ice cream, and more.